gabrielfacheti/Data-Analysis-Projects/README.md

-# Projects with Python
+# Projects

-This folder contains some of the projects that I developed using Python.
+This folder contains some of the projects that I developed using Python or SQL.

-<b> Tree Species in New York </b> - it was a challenge, where I needed to answer four questions using the dataset given
+<b> Tree Species in New York </b> - Python
+<b> When Was the Golden Age of Video Games? </b> - SQL